wikimedia/operations-debs-trafficserver/doc/admin-guide/monitoring/alarms.en.rst

 about Traffic Server performance and web traffic.
 In addition to viewing statistics, you can also configure, stop, and restart the Traffic Server system.
 For additional information, refer to :ref:`configure-using-traffic-ctl` and :program:`traffic_ctl`.
-You can view specific information about a Traffic Server node or cluster by specifying the variable that corresponds to the statistic you want to see.
+You can view specific information about a Traffic Server node by specifying the variable that corresponds to the statistic you want to see.

 To view a statistic, enter the following command:::